PyTheca/PyTheca/README.md

-### Hi there, welcome to Pytheca. 👋
+#### Hi there, welcome to Pytheca. 👋

 - 🔭 Pytheca is an interface that searches, finds and executes Python modules and displays the output in a Mathematica like style.
 The modules are stores in a package folder en subfolders (one level deep).
 As I said the interface behaves somewhat like Mathematica, but also like a modern calculator.
 Modules will be added by me, but Python programmers can also submit modules.
+The areas in which this app and accompanying package can be used are versatile: mathematics, physics, chemistry, biology, geology, astronomy, statistics.
+The list is basically endless.

 - 🌱 I’m currently learning Python